unepwcmc/MacarthurWatersheds/README.md

 	bd(bd datapoint)

 ## Exporting watershed geometries to the client
+These are currently saved in [data](https://github.com/unepwcmc/MacarthurWatersheds/tree/master/data), but if one needs to regenerate them:

-  * export one geojson file per watershed from the [macarthur_watershed table](https://carbon-tool.cartodb.com/tables/macarthur_watershed/table) and name them with the corresponding watershed code.
-These are currently saved in [data/json](https://github.com/unepwcmc/MacarthurWatersheds/tree/master/data/json)
+  * export one geojson file per watershed from the [macarthur_watershed table](https://carbon-tool.cartodb.com/tables/macarthur_watershed/table) into [data/json](https://github.com/unepwcmc/MacarthurWatersheds/tree/master/data/json) and name them with the corresponding watershed code.
   * if not installed: `npm install -g topojson`
-  * from within the `data` directory:
+  * then, from within the `data` directory:
   ```sh
   topojson -o GLR.topo.json -p -q 20000 -- json/GLR.geojson